Skip to content ↓

 In this section...

-We have extensive grounds, including a large playing field and a Multi Use Games Area (MUGA), as well as two halls, one of which is designated for music and the arts, spacious corridors and classrooms and a fantastic playground with many engaging features; making our environment a great place to learn and achieve.
+We have extensive grounds, including a large playing field and a Multi Use Games Area (MUGA) and trimtrail, as well as two halls, one of which is designated for music and the arts, spacious corridors and classrooms and a fantastic playground with many engaging features; making our environment a great place to learn and achieve.
 Additionally, we have a sensory room and a SEN teaching room.

 We are always keen to evaluate what we do well and what we need to work on in order to build upon our successes and further develop.
 Children, parents, governors and staff work together in a culture of high academic success and shared responsibility.